Valentine’s Day Activities and Games

 Sharing is caring!

 Valentine’s Day is celebrated every year on February 14th.
-It is a special day to show love and appreciation for the people we care about, such as family, friends, and even our classmates!
+It’s a special day to show love and appreciation for the people we care about, including family, friends, and even classmates.
 It’s not just for couples – it’s a day for everyone to spread kindness and joy.

 How Did Valentine’s Day Start?

 Valentine’s Day has its roots in a long-ago tradition.
 It is believed to be named after Saint Valentine, a kind and caring person who lived many years ago.
 Some stories say he helped people in love, while others suggest he spread kindness and hope during difficult times.
-Over time, this day became a way to celebrate love and friendship.
+Over time, this day evolved into a celebration of love and friendship.

 Fun Ways to Celebrate Valentine’s Day